TelergySoftware/WP_pie_menu/README.md

 - **Blur**: This will set the current brush to Blur.
 - **Average**: This will set the current brush to Average.

+The quick options Piemenu can be accessed by pressing the **X** key on your keyboard.
+At the moment, it only has the toggle bone visibility option.

-The shortcut can be changed in the keymap preferences under the 3D View tab.
+The shortcuts can be changed in the keymap preferences under the 3D View tab.

+In the WPM 3D View Panel, you can now change the order of the brushes in the pie menu and also remove them.
+For now, the add brush option only adds the Draw brush, so we suggest not using the remove or add brush buttons yet.

 ## Future plans

-- Add a menu to let the user choose the brushes and the order in the pie menu.
+- Let the user choose the brushes in the pie menu.
 - Add another pie menu to control the current brush properties.

 ## Credits